 Both trespass to chattels and conversion remain general intent torts.
 Trespass to chattels is a lesser form of conversion.
 The defendant is only responsible for the damage done to the plaintiff’s chattel, including dispossession of the plaintiff’s property, using the property for a period of time, and damaging the property.

-One typical remedy could be a preliminary injunction, such as when a defendant has hacked your website or online auction, and you are reasonably likely to win your case, as it is an actionable trespass to chattels.
-(See e.g., Laura Quilter, The Continuing Expansion of Cyberspace Trespass to Chattels, 17 Berkeley Tech.
+One typical remedy could be a preliminary injunction, such as when a defendant has hacked your website or online auction.
+You are reasonably likely to win your case, as it is an actionable trespass to chattels.
+(See, e.g., Laura Quilter, The Continuing Expansion of Cyberspace Trespass to Chattels, 17 Berkeley Tech.
 L.J.
 421 (2002).
 For example, in eBay, Inc. v.
 Bidder’s Edge, Inc. (N.D.
 Cal.
 2000) 100 F. Supp.
 2d 1058.

 “Where the conduct complained of does not amount to a substantial interference with possession or the right thereto, but consists of intermeddling with or use of … the personal property, the owner has a cause of action for trespass” to chattel, but not for conversion].)”
 (America Online, Inc. v.
 IMS (E.D.
 Va.
 1998) 24 F. Supp.
 2d 548 .)
 Under conversion, you could even receive an award of intentional infliction of emotional distress damages depending on the specific harm endured and your actual damage.

-Trespass to land can include repair costs, loss of use, and can even have property tax consequences.
+Trespass to land can include repair costs and loss of use and can even have property tax consequences.

 Dispossessing others of their property is uncool.
 If another person or an entity interferes with your property, you may have a valid trespass to chattels claim.
 We can help you distinguish each potential cause of action that resulted in your injuries or damages.

-If the chattel is impaired, as opposed to outright stolen, a different remedy might apply.
+A different remedy might apply if the chattel is impaired instead of outright stolen.
 Since this tort law is quite old, proving the elements of the claim may be more challenging.
-It is crucial to speak to an experienced personal injury lawyer to discuss your legal options.
+Speaking to an experienced personal injury lawyer to discuss your legal options is crucial.
 Contact us at (833) LETS-SUE for a free consultation with our legal experts as to the quality or value of your potential case.